Get a Cash Offer to Junk Your Car Now

 Letting go of a vehicle can be challenging but driving a junk car can be dangerous.
 If your car needs significant repairs, barely runs, or is falling apart, it may be time to sell it to a local junkyard (not to be confused with salvage yard - here's why).
 Selling junk cars for cash removes a rather large paperweight from your property and puts cash in your hand.
 Every junk car is worth something, even if it’s not road-ready, but every junk car’s value is different.
 Knowing how much junkyards pay for vehicles can help you decide whether a sale is right for you.

 Trading Cash for Junk Cars: Is it Right for You?

-Whether your car sustained considerable damage in an accident or it’s simply too old to go on, the list of factors that can lead your car to the junker is endless.
+Whether your car sustained considerable damage in an encounter with a careless driver or it’s simply too old to go on, the list of factors that can lead your car to the junker is endless.
 However, cars are one of the most significant investments that Americans can make.
 Therefore, it can seem reasonable to hold onto a car and continue a vicious cycle of breakdowns and repairs.
 Yet holding onto a clunker can endanger your life and the lives of others.

 Each year, vehicles make up for over 25 million tons of material that are recycled.
 Cars are the most recycled product in the world.
 Material salvaged from old cars in the U.S. and Canada alone helps produce about 13 million new vehicles each year.